Video Killed the Radio Star: Background and lyrics

 Horn has said that J. G. Ballard's short story "The Sound-Sweep", in which the title character—a mute boy vacuuming up stray music in a world without it—comes upon an opera singer hiding in a sewer, provided inspiration for "Video", and he felt "an era was about to pass."
 Horn claimed that Kraftwerk was another influence of the song: "It was like you could see the future when you heard Kraftwerk, something new is coming, something different.
 Different rhythm section, different mentality.
 So we had all of that, myself and Bruce, and we wrote this song probably six months before we recorded it."
-In a 2018 interview Horn stated: "I'd read JG Ballard and had this vision of the future where record companies would have computers in the basement and manufacture artists.
+In a 2018 interview, Horn stated: "I'd read JG Ballard and had this vision of the future where record companies would have computers in the basement and manufacture artists.
 I'd heard Kraftwerk's The Man-Machine and video was coming.
 You could feel things changing".

 All the tracks of The Age of Plastic deal with positives and concerns of the impact of modern technology.
-The theme of "Video Killed the Radio Star" is thus nostalgia, with the lyrics referring to a period of technological change in the 1960s, the desire to remember the past and the disappointment that children of the current generation would not appreciate the past.
-The lyrics relate to concerns of the varied behaviours towards 20th-century technical inventions and machines used and changed in media arts such as photography, cinema, radio, television, audio recording and record production.
-According to Horn, the band initially struggled to come up with a line to follow the song's opening ("I heard you on the wireless back in '52"): he eventually came up with "Lying awake intent at tuning in on you", inspired by memories of listening to Radio Luxembourg at night as a child.
+The theme of "Video Killed the Radio Star" is thus nostalgia, with the lyrics referring to a period of technological change in the 1960s, the desire to remember the past, and the disappointment that children of the current generation would not appreciate the past.
+The lyrics relate to concerns of the varied behaviours towards 20th-century technical inventions and machines used in media arts such as photography, cinema, radio, television, audio recording and record production.
+According to Horn, the band initially struggled to come up with a line to follow the song's opening ("I heard you on the wireless back in '52").
+He eventually came up with "Lying awake intent at tuning in on you", inspired by memories of listening to Radio Luxembourg at night as a child.
 Woolley worried about the song's name, given the existence of a band with the name Radio Stars and a song titled "Video King" by singer Snips.